yuloh/ketch/README.md

 Project ready!
 ```

-...and your new `my-project` directory is created with the answers filled in, and you are ready to go.
+...and your new project is created.

 ```json
 {